The Keep (film): Critical response

 Gene Siskel, film reviewer for the Chicago Tribune, rated The Keep two out of four stars, complaining that the Tangerine Dream soundtrack tended to overwhelm the dialogue.
 Siskel wrote, "Stay away from The Keep, one of the most inaudible movies ever made.
 Oh, sure, you can look at the pictures, but without the dialogue it's going to be most difficult to figure what's going on".
 Catharine Rambau of the Detroit Free Press also criticized the film, writing: "Michael Mann's gothic horror movie The Keep is a letdown, an unfortunate hybrid mutation of disco horror, rock video, high fashion and imitation art", adding that even its competent special effects and musical score "don't help much".

+Siskel & Ebert gave the film largely negative reviews on their syndicated television program.
+Roger Ebert said Glenn deserved credit for simply delivering his lines with a straight face and added "the visuals and soundtrack are very well done", but he also believed the overall premise was "so absurd we could never take it seriously" outside of a comic book.
+Gene Siskel said there was "about 15 minutes of a good movie" towards the conclusion, but he felt it was "quite distasteful" how the real-world atrocities of Naziism were used as a backdrop for The Keep.

 The Salem, Oregon Statesman Journals Ron Cowan noted that the film's "murky storytelling" is offset by "some arresting moments", but felt that the film's gore was at times visually excessive.
 Patrick Taggart of the Austin American-Statesman deemed it "one of the worst films of the year—artily photographed and with nothing to say".

 Writing for the Sydney Morning Herald, film reviewer Susie Eisenhuth alternately praised the film, calling it "visually spectacular" and "mesmerising from the opening moments".
 "The Keep is the sort of movie I expect to see in one of the big cinema centres, being fed to the masses raised on Spielberg and spectacle", Eisenhuth wrote in her review.